cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 In the fifth and final step, you need to scroll up to the `get_or_create()` function in the `Publication` class to tell it which ID is the primary key for your item.
-Add a new conditional `elif self.source == 'your key'` to check for your source key (same as all of the other places you added it) then add the key corresponding to your source from the ids (this was the part from step 3) and the correct property.
+Add a new conditional `elif self.source == 'your key'` to check for your source key (same as all the other places you added it) then add the key corresponding to your source from the ids (this was the part from step 3) and the correct property.
 The previous examples use `PROPS` which is redundant.
 You can use `self.ID_TYPES['your key']`.